jdede/inet-showcases/_docs/visualizer/networknode/index.md

 The `boxman.osgb` and the `car.osgb` files are loaded and scaled.
 This configuration affects only 3D visualization.
-The following animation shows how the nodes look like after we have replaced their icon.
+The following animation shows how the nodes look like after we have replaced their icon with 3D models.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="656" height="404" src="ModelsLoaded.mp4"> </video></p>

 The `pedestrian` node is represented by an animated walking boxman and the `car` node is represented by a car model instead of 2D icons.

-The orientation of network nodes is updated by the mobility submodule of nodes.
+The orientation of network nodes is updated by their own mobility submodule.
 It is possible that orientation of the 3D model does not match with the orientation of the node, i.e. the `pedestrian` 3D model is moving sideways.